UTSA-Humphries-Data-Science/Data-Management-Assignment-1-Intro-to-R/.config/classroom/README.md

 4. **Students receive repositories** without visible autograding files

+### ⚠️ Important: Template Repository Workflows

+This template repository has no active GitHub Actions workflows to prevent unnecessary runs and failed autograding emails.
+Workflows are only created when you run the setup script for GitHub Classroom.

+If you receive autograding failure emails from the template repository, it means workflows ran before being properly disabled.
+These can be safely ignored - they won't affect student repositories.

 ### Why hide these files?

 - Prevents students from seeing test criteria and potentially cheating